 POLICIES:

-1. Use the Capital Improvement Program to integrate all of the County's capital project resources (grants, bonds, general county funds, donations, real estate excise tax, conservation futures levy, fees and rates for public utility services, and any other available funding).
+1. Use the Capital Improvement Program to integrate all the county's capital project resources (grants, bonds, general county funds, donations, real estate excise tax, conservation futures levy, fees and rates for public utility services, and any other available funding).

 2. Assess the additional operations and maintenance costs associated with the acquisition or development of new capital facilities.
 If accommodating these costs places an unacceptable burden on the operating budget, capital plans may need to be adjusted.

-Promote efficient and joint use of facilities with neighboring governments and private citizens through such measures as interlocal agreements and negotiated use of privately and publicly owned lands or facilities (such as open space, stormwater facilities or government buildings).
+Promote efficient and joint use of facilities with neighboring governments and private community members through such measures as interlocal agreements and negotiated use of privately and publicly owned lands or facilities (such as open space, stormwater facilities or government buildings).

 4. Explore regional funding strategies for capital facilities to support comprehensive plans developed under the Growth Management Act.

-5. Develop agreements between the County and cities for transferring the financing of capital facilities in the Urban Growth Areas to the cities when they annex the contributing lands.
+5. Develop agreements between the county and cities for transferring the financing of capital facilities in the Urban Growth Areas to the cities when they annex the contributing lands.

 6. Users pay for capital facilities, except when it is clearly in the public interest not to do so.

-7. Provide capital facilities at the lowest possible cost, but take into account both construction and operation/maintenance costs.
+7. Provide capital facilities at the lowest possible cost but consider both construction and operation/maintenance costs.

 OBJECTIVE 1-E: Coordination with Growth.
 Capital facilities plans should be prepared and facilities constructed to support planned growth.